OkaMoez/SDVMM2/README.md

 * nlohmann/json
 * yuukiw/StardewValleyMM
+* Stack Exchange/Overflow for teaching me to code
 * wxWidgets forums (even if they delete posts that would have saved me hours of my time)
 * Google, for always being there when I needed help learning code